wcfrobert/wthisj/README.md

 ### 4.0 Nuances To Consider

-All of this makes sense in theory.
-In practice, the formulations above are easily strained by real design scenarios.
-Let's consider some of the nuances that one might encounter.
+Let's start introducing some of the nuances one may encounter in practice.

 **Nuance #1: What Happens When There Is Unbalanced Moment About Both Axes?**

-Historically, before industry-wide adoption of FEM software, two-way slabs were designed using either the Direct Design Method (DDM), or Equivalent Frame Method (EFM), both methods required partitioning a three-dimensional slab system into series of two-dimensional frames.
-The entire slab design procedure back then was done one direction at a time.
-This is the reason why ACI 318 code is vague about bi-axial moment.
-With modern FEM software, it is trivial to find unbalanced moment about both axes, hence why it may seem strange to younger engineers why anyone would consider only "half" of the applied moment.
+ACI 318 code is vague about bi-axial moment for historical reasons.
+Before industry-wide adoption of FEM software, two-way slabs were designed using either the Direct Design Method (DDM), or Equivalent Frame Method (EFM), both of which required partitioning a three-dimensional slab system into series of two-dimensional frames.
+Slabs were designed one direction at a time, tediously along every gridline...
+With modern FEM software, it became trivial to find unbalanced moment about both axes, hence why it may seem strange to younger engineers why anyone would consider only "half" of the applied moment.

-There's [a lot of discussion](https://www.eng-tips.com/threads/punching-shear-aci-calculation-method.392228/) on whether unbalanced moment about both principal axes should be considered at the same time, or one axis at a time.
-Calculating stress due to bi-axial moment will result in a maximum stress at a point, whereas all the experimental tests and thus code-based equations are based on the average stress across an entire face.
+There's [a lot of debate](https://www.eng-tips.com/threads/punching-shear-aci-calculation-method.392228/) on whether unbalanced moment should be considered one axis at a time, or both at the same time.
+A common line of argument is that calculating stress due to bi-axial moment will result in a maximum stress at a point, whereas all the experimental tests and thus code-based equations are based on the average stress across an entire face.
 According to the ACI committee 421 report in 1999 (ACI 421.1R-99), an overstress of 15% is assumed to be acceptable as stress is expected to distribute away from the highly stressed corners of the critical perimeter.
 However, this statement no longer exists in the latest version of the report (ACI 421.1R-20).

 I don't think there is consensus yet.
 I'll leave the engineering judgement to the reader.
-Here's the full shear stress equation if we were to consider unbalanced moment about both axes.
-Notice how we now need to calculate two $J$ terms!
+Here's the equation if we were to consider unbalanced moment about both axes.

 $$v_u = \frac{V_u}{b_o d} \pm \frac{\gamma_{vx} M_{sc,x} c_y}{J_{cx}} \pm \frac{\gamma_{vy} M_{sc,y} c_x}{J_{cy}}$$